-For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 If you continue to receive services after you reach a benefit limitation, the cost of these services will not count toward any out-of-pocket maximums that may apply.
-You can call Member Services when you want to know how much of your benefit limit you have already used.